nerdofmouth/agency-stack/docs/pages/components/cryptosync.md

 title: Cryptosync - Encrypted Storage & Remote Sync - AgencyStack Documentation
 ---

+## Migration Notice (2025-04-20)

+> **Note:** As of April 2025, all cryptosync install and validation logic is unified under `preflight_check_agencystack` in `common.sh`.
+Deprecated fix scripts and manual checks have been removed.
+All installs are now idempotent and validated at runtime.

 # Cryptosync

 Cryptosync is an AgencyStack integration that combines encrypted local storage with flexible remote sync capabilities using gocryptfs (or CryFS) and rclone.